In 1932, Katharine Hepburn arrived in Hollywood.

 Box Office Poison

-After such a skyrocketing start, Kate found herself labeled “box office poison,” and extremely unpopular with the public.
-Hepburn’s disfavor with audiences was unfortunate, even more so because it kept filmgoers from appreciating some of the finest work of her career.
+After such a skyrocketing start, Kate found herself labeled “box office poison.”
+Suddenly, Katharine Hepburn was extremely unpopular with the public and critics alike.
+Hepburn’s unfortunate disfavor kept filmgoers from appreciating some of the finest work of her career.
 Namely 1938’s Bringing Up Baby.

-Though not the gargantuan flop legend now portrays, there’s no doubt that on its initial release, Bringing Up Baby was a gem that slipped by audiences, a masterpiece only discovered by later generations once the film began to appear on television.
+Though not the gargantuan flop it’s often labeled, Bringing Up Baby was a gem that slipped by audiences on its initial release; a masterpiece only discovered by later generations once the film began appearing on television.

 “This script was a good one.
 Cary Grant was really wonderful in it.
 And I was good too.
 And the leopard was excellent.”

-Let’s go through the plot of the film, then I’ll cover Kate’s fascinating arrival in Hollywood, the making of Bringing Up Baby, the curious “box office poison” label that almost ruined Kate’s career, and her game plan to get back on top.
+We’ll go through the plot of Bringing Up Baby, then behind the scenes to Kate’s fascinating arrival in Hollywood, the making of the film, the curious “box office poison” label that almost ruined Kate’s career, and finally, her game plan to get back on top.

 Doctor David Huxley (Cary Grant) is a paleontologist on the verge of finishing the great work of his career: the reconstruction of a Brontosaurus skeleton.
 All David needs is the final bone, the “intercostal clavicle.”